 So, here’s an easier way to dive into his catalog, broken down by the type of listener you are, and what genres of music you prefer.
 I’m assuming little to no familiarity with Prince’s catalog here, beyond staples like the song Purple Rain.
 The nice thing about Prince’s work is that there are no bad starting points; if you don’t like what you hear at first, he almost certainly made a song in the complete opposite style as well.
+I don't cover his extensive side projects here, such as proteges, side bands, and ghost-written tracks, but if there's demand, I'll address those in the future — the material is often every bit as compelling as what Prince released on his own albums.

 If you’ve never really listened to Prince’s work, there’s a reason his 80s albums are revered.
 They hold up favorably against the very best albums in pop music.